Eric Wolford

-Eric Wolford is an American football coach and former player.
-He is the offensive line coach for the University of Kentucky, a position he has held since 2024.
-He had also served in that role in the 2021 season.
-Wolford previously served as the offensive line coach at the University of Alabama from 2022-2023.
+Eric Wolford is an American football coach and former player who is currently the offensive line coach at LSU.
+He previously served as the offensive line coach at the University of Alabama from 2022 to 2023 and the University of Kentucky in 2021 then again from 2024 to 2025.
 He was the head football coach at Youngstown State University from 2010 to 2014.
 After a 3–8 mark in his first season, the Penguins compiled a 28–18 mark over his final four campaigns, were ranked in the top-10 three times, and broke 32 school records during his tenure.
 Highlights included a 2012 win over 2012 Pittsburgh Panthers football team—the first win over a BCS team in school history, and a 2011 win over top-ranked North Dakota State.